What is Hashimoto’s Thyroiditis

 What are the Ideal Thyroid Lab Values?

-Now for the good stuff… my optimal range for thyroid labs is different from a lab’s reference range!
-Fertility specialists typically have tighter guidelines for optimal TSH which is <2.5 (the lab range typically goes up to 4.5).1 But most other doctors interpret labs within the reference ranges listed.
-I have found clinically (and as a thyroid patient, myself) that the following ranges are where people feel the best (keep in mind, if you’re on thyroid medications, the timing of your lab draw is important!):
+All that said, my optimal range for thyroid labs is different from a lab’s reference range.
+I have found clinically (and as a thyroid patient, myself) that the following ranges are where most people feel the best (keep in mind, if you’re on thyroid medications, the timing of your lab draw is important!):

 - TSH 1-2 mIU/L